 Once, the deflecting force crosses the controlling force, the moving parts of the relay initiate to move to change the position of the contacts in the relay.
 The current for which the relay initiates its operation is called pick up current of relay.

-Current Setting of RelayThe minimum pick up value of the deflecting force of an electrical relay is constant.
-Again the deflecting force of the coil is proportional to its number of turns and current flowing through the coil.
+Current Setting of RelayThe minimum pick up the value of the deflecting force of an electrical relay is constant.
+Again the deflecting force of the coil is proportional to its number of turns and the current flowing through the coil.
 Now, if we can change the number of active turns of any coil, the required current to reach at minimum pick value of the deflecting force, in the coil also changes.
-That means if active turns of the relay coil is reduced, then proportionately more current is required to produce desired relay actuating force.
-Similarly if active turns of the relay coil are increased, then proportionately reduced current is required to produce same desired deflecting force.
+That means if active turns of the relay coil are reduced, then proportionately more current is required to produce desired relay actuating force.
+Similarly, if active turns of the relay coil are increased, then proportionately reduced current is required to produce same desired deflecting force.

 That means, For example, suppose, you want that, an over current relay should operate when the system current just crosses 125% of rated current.
 If the relay is rated with 1 A, the normal pick up current of the relay is 1 A and it should be equal to secondary rated current of current transformer connected to the relay.
-Then, the relay will be operated when the current of CT secondary becomes more than or equal 1.25 A. As per definition, The current setting is sometimes referred as current plug setting.
-The current setting of over current relay is generally ranged from 50 % to 200 %, in steps of 25 %.
+Then, the relay will be operated when the current of CT secondary becomes more than or equal to 1.25 A. As per definition, The current setting is sometimes referred as current plug setting.
+The current setting of overcurrent relay is generally ranged from 50 % to 200 %, in steps of 25 %.
 For earth fault relay it is from 10% to 70% in steps of 10%.

 Plug Setting Multiplier of RelayPlug setting multiplier of relay is referred as ratio of fault current in the relay to its pick up current.
 Suppose we have connected on protection CT of ratio 200/1 A and current setting is 150%.
-Hence, pick up current of the relay is, 1 × 150 % = 1.5 A Now, suppose fault current in the CT primary is 1000 A. Hence, fault current in the CT secondary i.e. in the relay coil is, 1000 × 1/200 = 5A Therefore PSM of the relay is, 5 / 1.5 =3.33
+Hence, pick up current of the relay is, 1 × 150 % = 1.5 A Now, suppose fault current in the CT primary is 1000 A. Hence, fault current in the CT secondary, i.e., in the relay coil is, 1000 × 1/200 = 5A Therefore PSM of the relay is, 5 / 1.5 =3.33